-A possible magnetic polar reverse and global earthquake in the sixth Seal judgment could cause the earth's rotation on its axis to be altered (Revelation 6:14).
+A possible magnetic polar reverse and global earthquake in the sixth Seal judgment could cause an alteration of the earth's rotation on its axis (Revelation 6:14).
 The Indonesian earthquake in 2004, the Chile earthquake in 2010, and the Japanese earthquake in 2011 all made slight changes to the earth's rotation on its axis (Source: 1, 2, 3).

 A global earthquake could drastically affect the earth's rotation.
-Consequently, the path of the jet streams would be affected by a significant change in the earth's rotation, which in turn would drastically change our weather patterns.
+Consequently, the path of the jet streams would shift by a significant alteration in the earth's rotation, which in turn would drastically change our weather patterns.
 It makes one wonder if our extreme weather of the last decade, blamed on "global warming," which has been proven flat since 1998 (source), is at all related to the massive earthquakes that have affected the earth's rotation on its axis.

-The use of "four winds" in Scripture is generally used to denote a global scope:
+The use of "four winds" in Scripture denotes a global scope:

 Jeremiah 49:36 - Against Elam I will bring the four winds from the four quarters of heaven, and scatter them toward all those winds; there shall be no nations where the outcasts of Elam will not go.

 Ezekiel 37:9-10 - Also He said to me, "Prophesy to the breath, prophesy, son of man, and say to the breath, 'Thus says the Lord GOD: "Come from the four winds, O breath, and breathe on these slain, that they may live." ' " So I prophesied as He commanded me, and breath came into them, and they lived, and stood upon their feet, an exceedingly great army.